-The Taking Up Space mission is to expand the opportunities and future educational and career goals for Native American girls by immersing them in the horizon-broadening Space Camp experience, and to then have the chance to expand and become mentors for others like themselves through the exposure of leadership and team-building exercises that the Camp offers.
+The Taking Up Space mission is to expand the opportunities and future educational and career goals for Native American girls by immersing them in the horizon-broadening Space Camp experience, and to then have the chance to expand and become mentors for others like themselves through the exposure of leadership and team-building activities.

 Our goal is to create knowledge about STEM, to cultivate critical thinking skills, and to transform the potential of a girls life by maintaining an interest in STEM throughout the critical middle school years.